Updated April 14, 2022

 What can I expect during my home visits throughout the pandemic?

-In keeping with Public Health guidelines, we are actively screening all clients and family members for COVID-19.
+In keeping with Public Health guidelines, we are actively screening all clients and family members for COVID-19, as well as daily self-screenings of our PSWs prior to starting their shifts.

-Your PSW should always wear a mask, gloves and eye protection (face shield or goggles) during every visit.
-In addition, they will wear a gown and shoe coverings if the client is confirmed COVID-positive, or if there is a risk of exposure, or symptoms are present according to the guidelines set out by Public Health Ontario.
+As of March 21, 2022, Circle of Care PSWs should be using 2-point PPE.
+This means that your PSW should always wear a mask and eye protection (face shield or goggles) during every visit.
+They should also wear gloves for those tasks that require them (such as toileting).
+In addition, your PSW will wear a gown and shoe coverings if the client is confirmed COVID-positive, or if there is a risk of exposure, or symptoms are present according to the guidelines set out by Public Health Ontario.

 We are fully compliant with all recommendations from Public Health officials.
 All of our PSWs are specially trained in best practices around infection control, hand hygiene and preparedness for COVID-19.
 We provide regular updates and education to our PSWs to ensure they stay safe in the community.